 Theorem 4.15.
-The cutwidth of a threshold graph on n vertices can be computed in O(n) time.
+The cutwidth of a threshold graph G on n vertices can be computed in O(n) time if the threshold partition of G is given as input, and O(n+m) time if the adjacency list representation of G is given.

-Note that if only an adjacency list representation of G is given, then G has to be recognized as a threshold graph first, and its threshold partition can be computed during this recognition in O(n+m) time [11].